Halloween comes around once a year, but at some properties throughout the South, spirits roam year-round.

 St. Pete Beach, Florida

-Over the years, there have been many reported "sightings" and strange occurrences at the property.
+Over the years, many reported sightings and strange incidents have occurred at the property.
 However, the most common presence felt through the building is that of Mr. Thomas Rowe, who brought the Don CeSar to life and is the focal point of the hotel's love story.

 Charleston, South Carolina